Squidex

 This tutorial does not cover the basics of Azure.
 You should be familiar with them before you begin with the installation instructions.
 We have attempted to keep the instructions simple enough so they can be followed by anyone.

 This tutorial demonstrates running MongoDB as a single container and is recommended for non-production or trial environments.
-For production environments, it is best to use one of the MongoDB Atlas (or Enterprise) offerings from Azure Marketplace with at least 3 members for High Availability etc.
+For production environments, it is best to use one of the MongoDB Atlas (or Enterprise) offerings from with at least 3 members for High Availability etc.

 Requirements